TeacHingChain/TeacHingChain-Java/README.md

 1. Adding web socket client and server end-points for block/tx transport across nodes using server push

-2. Building a GUI to get rid of the home rolled CLI
+~2.
+Building a GUI to get rid of the home rolled CLI~ 2.
+Began building GUI, only send tx and mining functionality, not yet separate from CLI (they still run concurrently)

 3. Adding support for SHA512 and scrypt algorithms